shaworth/learninglab/README.md

  Open the secund URL in your browser

- Time too demostrate that the host and the container are sharing the same filesystem.
+ Time to demostrate that the host and the container are sharing the same filesystem.
- Within cloud9, open and edit ```source/Kitty/index.html``` then reload your browser.
+ Within cloud9, open and edit ```~/source/Kitty/index.html``` then reload your browser.

  * Stop the container: ```docker stop ${USER}-kitty-app```
  * Remove the container: ```docker rm ${USER}-kitty-app```